 - Can you provide for your family?
 No court wants to deliver a child to a parent that isn’t able to provide for the children.
-You’ll want to have your documents in order, so you can prove to the courts that you can provide a financially stable situation for your kids.
+You will want to have your documents in order, so you can prove to the courts that you can provide a financially stable situation for your kids.

 - Are you near other family members?
 Courts may take into account the extent to which a parent has an extended support network.
-While it may not be the sole factor in question, being able to show that extended family is near you may be able to help your case.
+While it is not the sole factor in question, being able to show that extended family is near you may be able to help your case.
 If the kids have aunts, uncles, grandparents, or siblings nearby, the courts could look favorably on your position when you’re seeking custody rights.

 - Are you being fair to the other parent?
 It’s natural, in this situation, to have negative feelings toward your former partner.
-It’s imperative that you not criticize that person in front of the child.
+It’s imperative that you not criticise that person in front of the child.

 - Can you co-parent?
 Can you speak respectfully to and reach an agreement with the other parent about custody arrangements?